-My latest festive creation is this creamy delectable gingerbread cookie butter and it’s made from my homemade gingerbread cookies.
+My latest festive creation is this creamy delectable gingerbread cookie butter and it’s made from my homemade gingerbread cookies (Check it out here).
 This cookie recipe has been on the blog since its inception and it’s a personal holiday fave of mine.
 I’ve been making gingerbread cookies every Christmas since childhood — see!

 Oh yes, my decorating skills have gotten much better!
 Practice makes perfect.
 But no matter how you ice your cookies you can #levelupyourleftovers into a scrumptious luscious vegan gingerbread cookie butter.
 Just remember to remove any jujubes and candy!